Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. 76ers

 - This season, he's put up 10.1% of the Celtics' attempted field goals, as he's averaging 10.9 per contest.

-- He's put up 4.4 threes per game, or 8.5% of his team's shots from beyond the arc this season.
+- He's knocked down two threes per game, or 10.0% of his team's makes from beyond the arc this season.

 - Brogdon's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- Defensively, the 76ers are ranked third in the league, allowing 110.9 points per contest.
+- The 76ers are the third-best defensive squad in the NBA, giving up 110.9 points per contest.

-- On the boards, the 76ers are second in the NBA, giving up 41.2 rebounds per game.
+- On the boards, the 76ers have conceded 41.2 rebounds per game, which puts them second in the league.

-- In terms of assists, the 76ers are ranked sixth in the league, giving up 24.2 per game.
+- Looking at assists, the 76ers are ranked sixth in the NBA, giving up 24.2 per contest.

-- In terms of 3-pointers, the 76ers are fifth in the league, conceding 11.6 makes per game.
+- Looking at 3-pointers, the 76ers have conceded 11.6 makes per game, fifth in the NBA.

 Malcolm Brogdon vs. the 76ers